murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/RAI_FAQ.md

 ### Azure Language OpenAI Conversational Agent Accelerator: Responsible AI FAQ

 - **What is `Azure-Language-OpenAI-Conversational-Agent-Accelerator`?**
-    - The `Azure-Language-OpenAI-Conversational-Agent-Accelerator` project provides users with a code-first example on how to augment an existing RAG solution with Azure AI Language functionality.
+    - The `Azure-Language-OpenAI-Conversational-Agent-Accelerator` project provides users with a code-first example on how to augment an existing RAG solution with Azure Language functionality.
 The system takes as input user chat messages (grounded within a specific context).
 The system orchestrates user chats to Azure AI Langauge CLU or CQA projects, or to a fallback RAG agent.
 Output is a system chat message, which may be the answer to a question in a CQA project, the result of a linked intent in a CLU project, or a general grounded response from RAG.

 - **What can `Azure-Language-OpenAI-Conversational-Agent-Accelerator` do?**
     - Overall, the demo provided with this proejct showcases the following chat experience: